John Simon, 1st Viscount Simon: Deputy leader of Liberals

 In the early 1920s, he practised successfully at the bar before being elected for Spen Valley at the general election in 1922, and from 1922 to 1924, he served as deputy leader of the Liberal Party (under Asquith).
 In the early 1920s, he spoke in the House of Commons about socialism, the League of Nations, unemployment and Ireland.
 He may well have hoped to succeed Asquith as Liberal leader.
 He retired temporarily from the Bar around then.

 In October 1924, Simon moved the amendment that brought down the first Labour government.
 At that year's general election, the Conservatives were returned to power, and the Liberals were reduced to a rump of just over 40 MPs.
 Although Asquith, who had lost his seat, remained leader of the party, Lloyd George was elected chairman of the Liberal MPs by 29 votes to 9.
 Simon abstained in the vote.
 By this time he was increasingly anti-socialist and quite friendly to the Conservative leader Stanley Baldwin and clashed increasingly with Lloyd George.
 He stood down as deputy leader and returned to the Bar.

 General strike and Simon Commission

 Unlike Lloyd George, Simon opposed the 1926 general strike.
 On 6 May, the fourth day of the strike, he declared in the House of Commons that the strike was illegal and argued that it was not entitled to the legal privileges of the Trade Disputes Act 1906 and that the union bosses would be "liable to the utmost farthing" in damages for the harm that they inflicted on businesses and for inciting the men to break their contracts of employment.
 Simon was highly respected as an authority on the law but was neither popular nor seen as a political leader.
+Trade Union historian Henry Pelling comments that Simon's speech was clearly intended to intimidate, but had little effect.
+A few days later he was answered by Labour’s Sir Henry Slesser, who argued that a strike was only illegal if it could be proven to be a seditious conspiracy against the state.
+Pelling believes that Slesser was right as sympathetic strikes were not explicitly made illegal until the Trade Disputes and Trade Unions Act 1927.